FaTaL0x45/ShellGen/README.md

 # ShellGen (Shell Generator)

-This is a simple script that will generate a specific or all shellcodes for CTFs using the VPN IP address on tun0 (the IPv4).
+This is a simple script that will generate a specific or all shellcodes for CTFs or any other thing.

 **Latest Release** v1.3